KohkiMartinez/My-Portfolio/LandingPage-JS-HTML-CSS/README.md

 # Landing Page Project

+## About this project
+This project aims to learn real-world scenarios of manipulating the DOM.

 In this project, I have added codes to js/app.js to create a multi-section landing page.

 I have added the code in the JavaScript file that creates the fixed navigation bar.
 The navigation bar will be invisible whilte not scrolling or mouse moving, or the user is not touching smartphone screen.
 Once the navigation bar is visible, it will become invisible again after 4 seconds of user's action.